 The main reasoning was this.
 Most T1D patients eventually develop heart disease and die of complications related to heart disease.
 The conventional ‘healthy heart’ diet was a very low fat diet.
 If you ate lots of fat, it would clog up you arteries and cause heart attacks.
 Therefore, the ‘best’ diet would be very low in fat, which meant a high carbohydrate diet.
 This high carb diet would mean that more insulin would need to be injected to control blood sugars, but that wasn’t so bad.
 Was it?

 There were two main problems with this reasoning, and it has literally killed thousands of people.
 First, diets high in cholesterol and saturated fat turned out to have minimal impact on serum cholesterol or heart disease.
 Zoë Harcombe, obesity researcher and best selling author recently published an article in the British Medical Journal pointing out that there was no evidence to support the low fat diet.
-The Academy of Nutrition and Dietetics recently reversed its position on saturated fats and recognizes that they do not contribute significantly to heart disease.

 However, it is still not obvious why a Low Carb diet should be so beneficial.
 The second great mistake was to assume that high doses of insulin are not harmful to the body.
 This turned out not to be true at all.
 Persistent high levels of insulin over many years leads to insulin resistance.
 That’s the crux of the problem.
 Not gluco-toxicity but Insulin Toxicity.